NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/tutorial/index.md

 ---
 hide:
   - toc
-extra_css:
-  - ./css/extra.css
 ---

 In this tutorial, we will cover the steps to create a simple GUI application using PySide6.
 We will create a simple window with a button and a label.
 When the button is clicked, the label will display a message.
 First, it is necessary to install PySide6.
-Installation instructions can be found [here](Installation_Guide.md).
+Installation instructions can be found [here](../Installation_Guide.md).

 For this tutorial, we will only use the widgets inherited from the `QtWidgets` class and the `Slot` class from the `QtCore` module.
 As a starting point let's create a new Python file `simple_gui.py` and import the necessary modules: